 If you filed the divorce papers, you must serve (give) copies of your court papers to your spouse but you need to make sure you follow the legal procedure to deliver all divorce paperwork.

-There are special rules and strict deadlines regarding how to serve the divorce papers, not following them may bring as a consequence a delay on your divorce or even a fine.
+There are special guidelines and strict deadlines on how to serve the divorce papers.
+Not following them may bring as a consequence a delay on your divorce or even a fine.